zogzog/cubicweb/doc/book/en/development/devrepo/hooks.rst

 `implements` selector matching the desired entity type.
 The `events` tuple is used by the Hook.__select__ base selector to dispatch the hook on the right events.
-In an entity hook, it is possible to dispatch on any entity event at once if needed.
+In an entity hook, it is possible to dispatch on any entity event (e.g. 'before_add_entity', 'before_update_entity') at once if needed.

-Like all appobjects, hooks have the self._cw attribute which represents the current session.
-In entity hooks, a self.entity attribute is also present.
+Like all appobjects, hooks have the `self._cw` attribute which represents the current session.
+In entity hooks, a `self.entity` attribute is also present.

-When a condition is not met in a Hook, it must raise a ValidationError.
-Raising anything but a (subclass of) ValidationError is a programming error.

-The ValidationError exception is used to convey enough information up to the user interface.
-Hence its constructor is different from the default Exception constructor.It accepts, positionally:

-* an entity eid,

-* a dict whose keys represent attributes and values a message relating the problem; such a message will be presented to the end-users;
-  hence it must be properly translated.

 A relation hook
 ~~~~~~~~~~~~~~~